Loading map ...

 Top attractions in Strömstad

-Strömstad has more to offer than just cheap meat, stuffy odours and packed shopping centres.
+Strömstad has more to offer than just cheap meat and packed shopping centres.
 Follow our recommendations and we guarantee you’ll discover a whole new side to this pleasant seaport.

 Are you feeling a bit worn out, both mentally and physically, by the hustle and bustle of everyday life?
 If so, you should venture off to the ferry port in Strömstad, just a little further north than where your Fjord Line ship arrives from/leaves to Sandefjord.
 From here you can take the ferry to Koster – two beautiful, car-free islands just off the Strömstad coast.
 The Koster islands offer fresh sea air, great cycle paths and the very best holiday atmosphere.
 The islands are blessed with plenty of sun in the summer and are ideal for holidaying families and couples alike.